Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 When I was first reading about Kafka partitions, it felt like a somewhat convulted and perplexing solution to the parallel processing problem.
 Why doesn't Kafka just stuff all the messages into the topic and distribute the messages evenly to the consumers?

-<article-image src="/assets/posts/meet-kafka/no-partitions.png" alt="No Partitions" caption="Without partitions, the yellow event may be delivered before the blue event." size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/no-partitions.png" alt="A white box delivers messages to three Carols.
+The box currently contains a blue message in front, followed by a yellow image." caption="Without partitions, the yellow event may be delivered before the blue event." size="lg"></article-image>

 Recall one of our key words: each envelope is an **event**.
 Events are _ordered_, and that order matters.
 If I make a purchase and then cancel my purchase, it doesn't make sense for the system to first process the cancellation and then process the purchase; it would be backwards!